 Without draft being included in the design, parts may bend, have poor surface finishes, break, or warp due to stresses on the molded part.
-If not dealt with, improper draft can lead to sticking, breaking, surface finish imperfections and a variety of other issues causing manufacturing delays.
+Which, if not dealth with can lead to sticking, breaking, surface finish imperfections and a variety of other issues causing manufacturing delays.
 In addition, the absence of draft may also damage the mold itself.
 You do not want your part to look like the photo below.

 Proper planning can assist in avoiding costly mistakes.

-Although there is not one set draft angle for all plastic injection molded parts, below are some general guidelines for draft:
+Although there is not one set draft angle for all plastic injection molded parts, below are some general guidelines:

 • 0.5° on vertical applications • 1.5° to 2° per side are standard for plastic injection molding • 3° for light texture or shutoff (metal sliding on metal) • 5° or more for a heavy texture